-- Identify OSOW truck route infrastructure needs Document existing physical impediments to OSOW shipments on the delineated regional OSOW truck route network (e.g. low bridge clearances, lowhanging utility wires, or median barriers) and identify the infrastructure improvements to address the impediments.
+- Delineate a regional OSOW truck route network Identify OSOW truck routes-including routes serving the Port of Milwaukee and routes serving origins and destinations outside the Region-and their associated geometric envelopes and weight restrictions that would meet the needs of manufacturers and shippers in the Region. - Identify OSOW truck route infrastructure needs Document existing physical impediments to OSOW shipments on the delineated regional OSOW truck route network (e.g., low bridge clearances, low-hanging utility wires, or median barriers) and identify the infrastructure improvements to address the impediments.
 As an example, a potential need that has been identified involves meeting a minimum height standard of 23 feet for utility wires on all established OSOW routes accommodating high and wide shipments. - Preserve OSOW truck routes Identify potential intergovernmental agreements or changes to State statutes, State administrative code, or municipal ordinances that would aid in the preservation of the geometric envelopes and weight restrictions on the delineated OSOW truck route network.

-Recommendation 7.3: Pursue development of a new truck-rail intermodal facility in or near Southeastern Wisconsin trip.
+➤ Recommendation 7.3: Pursue development of a new truck-rail intermodal facility in or near Southeastern Wisconsin

+In many cases freight shipments between Southeastern Wisconsin and other states or countries are most effectively transported using more than one mode of transportation.
+These intermodal shipments often use trucks for the shorter portion of the trip and rail for the longer portion of the trip.
 Currently, the truck-rail intermodal facilities-where shipments are interchanged between trucks and freight trains-closest to Southeastern Wisconsin are located in the Chicago area, where intermodal shipments sometimes experience significant congestion-related delays.
 Locating such a facility in or near Southeastern Wisconsin could provide transportation benefits to the Region's manufacturers and shippers, including lower shipping costs.
 The Preliminary Plan proposes that the State, in cooperation with local governments, the Commission, local manufacturers and shippers, and freight railroads, pursue development of a new truck-rail intermodal facility in or near Southeastern Wisconsin.